 3. Where soldering is required at stainless steel flanged sleeves, hoods, and pitch pans: Solder all seams and laps watertight.
 Prior to soldering of stainless steel, clean work area using solvents and wire brush; removing dirt, oil, grease, and other contaminants from the work area.
 Tin the work area by applying acid (flux).
 Perform soldering work.
 After completion of work, remove excess acid (flux) from the work area.

 I. Anchor bar: Fasten the upper edges of PVC flashings with an anchor bar installed in accordance with the requirements of the roofing membrane manufacturer.

 END OF SECTION

-USPS MPF Specifications, issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 9/16/2013